raganwald/braythwayt.com/_posts/2013-11-02-toronto-you-re-being-trolled.md

 Ford Nation are the Ontario equivalent of the Tea Party.
 Peel back the veneer, and you find someone who truly, deeply feels that "Toronto The Good" doesn't work.
 Who feels that it works for someone else.
 For downtowners, or liberals, or cyclists, or unionized employees, or something else.

 Ford Nation thinks Toronto is all about *them*, and Ford Nation is angry about that.
 So Ford Nation elects a man who has but one job to do: Troll Toronto.
 Disrupt.
 Delay.
 Distract.

+> The primary characteristic of being trolled is when you are trying to achieve something positive, but can't make any headway because the other party's agenda is to disrupt and hijack the conversation.

 To Ford Nation, nothing getting done is a job well done.